peterhost/peterhost.github.com/_posts/2012-09-19-Installing-both-Stash-and-Jira-on-Ubuntu-with-2-JDK.md

 ##dependancies

-the `add-apt-repository` command (which comes handy) requires the following repositories.
-As I'm lazy, ill use it (otherwise, just add the PPA the usual way).
+the `add-apt-repository` command (which comes handy) requires the following packages.
+As I'm lazy tonight, ill use it (otherwise, just add the PPA the usual way).

     $ aptitude install python-software-properties